ESMValGroup/ESMValTool/doc/sphinx/source/namelists/namelist_cvdp.rst

 *Wrapper scripts to run CVDP within the framework of the ESMValTool*

-	* cvdp_obs.ncl: run for each variable separately with observational data available; renames the ESMValTool output (observations) following the filename conventions of the CVDP and creates the CVDP namelist “namelist_obs”.
+	* cvdp_obs.ncl: run for each variable separately with observational data available; renames the ESMValTool output (observations) following the filename conventions of the CVDP and creates the CVDP namelist "namelist_obs".
 	* cvdp_ocean.ncl: renames the ESMValTool output (ocean variables) following the filename conventions of the CVDP.
-	* cvdp_atmos.ncl: renames the ESMValTool output (atmosphere variables) following the filename conventions of the CVDP and creates the CVDP namelist “namelist” containing the models.
+	* cvdp_atmos.ncl: renames the ESMValTool output (atmosphere variables) following the filename conventions of the CVDP and creates the CVDP namelist "namelist" containing the models.
 The script then runs the CVDP via a call to the wrapper script cvdp_driver.ncl.